 Switzerland supported a project to build a new radiotherapy centre at the University Medical Centre Maribor and helped purchase, install and put into operation two linear accelerators.
 As a result, cancer patients from north-eastern Slovenia can obtain faster and easier access to radiotherapy.
 The exchange of knowledge and experience with the

 Oncology Institute of Southern Switzerland (IOSI) at the regional hospital of Bellinzona has enabled Slovenian nursing staff to enhance their knowledge.

 The motorway is flanked by a 648-metre-long noise barrier fitted with solar panels.
 An information panel continuously displays the solar energy generated and CO2 savings.
 Forty-one public buildings, mainly schools and pre-schools, are heated with renewable energy.
 An information campaign has raised 20,000 teachers' and pupils' awareness of renewable energy and energy efficiency.
 In order to establish Swiss-Slovenian partnerships and disseminate knowledge about renewables and energy efficiency, Slovenian companies and institutions undertook two study trips to Switzerland and Swiss representatives attended a conference in Slovenia.

 Support funding for NGOs

 In Slovenia, 19 partnership projects have promoted the exchange of knowledge and expertise between Swiss and Slovenian municipalities and institutions.
-For example, Slovenian pupils learn about the sustainable cultivation of organic vegetables in their school gardens.
-This partnership project is being jointly implemented by the Slovenian Institute for Sustainable Development and the Swiss Research Institute of Organic Agriculture (FiBL).
+For example, Slovenian pupils learned about the sustainable cultivation of organic vegetables in their school gardens.
+This partnership project was jointly implemented by the Slovenian Institute for Sustainable Development and the Swiss Research Institute of Organic Agriculture (FiBL).